fraguada/svsc_exhibition_docs/README.md

 If I added it into the frame.html it would loose fullscreen.
 Maybe there are better ways to go about it, but this works.

 How did I get firefox to go full screen programatically?
-I haf to set the `full-screen-api.allow-trusted-requests-only` flag in `about:config` to **false**.
+I had to set the `full-screen-api.allow-trusted-requests-only` flag in `about:config` to **false**.

 Note: firefox is set to be the default browser on the system, so when webpack starts to serve, it opens firefox.